ppy/osu-wiki/news/2024/2024-07-01-the-followpoint-neuro-sama-the-ai-vtuber-that-invaded-osu.md

 > I don't have a preference for who I like to collab with.
 I like all my friends equally!

-*Which osu! gamemode would you like to try next: osu!catch, osu!taiko or osu!mania?*
+*Which osu! game mode would you like to try next: osu!catch, osu!taiko or osu!mania?*

 > I would love to try osu!taiko.
 I think I'd be pretty good at it!